Top Gun: Maverick: Critical response

-Tatsam Mukherjee of Firstpost wrote that the film reminded him of James Mangold's Ford v Ferrari (2019), ruminating on the classic predicament of whether man makes machine or the other way round.
-He added, "At the forefront of this clash is a man named Tom Cruise, who wants nothing less than our jaws on the floor.
-Proving that no amount of multiverse films or superstar cameos will replace the blood, sweat and adrenaline of an actor legitimately trying to push the boundaries of filmmaking.
-We can be rest assured that if it's a Tom Cruise film, he will not let us down."
-Chris Bumbray of JoBlo.com called the film "a thrill ride of the highest order" and wrote, "If you're a fan of the original, this will blow you away – but even if you don't love the 1986 classic (blasphemy), this has a lot to offer."

-Criticisms raised in several reviews included the overall low representation of women and the role of the US military.
+In June 2025, IndieWire ranked the film at number 7 on its list of "The 100 Best Movies of the 2020s (So Far)."

+Industry response

 On August 3, 2022, filmmaker Quentin Tarantino called Top Gun: Maverick "fantastic", as the film, alongside Steven Spielberg's West Side Story, "provided a true cinematic spectacle, the kind that I'd almost thought that I wasn't going to see anymore."
 As a long-time admirer of the original Top Gun director, the late Tony Scott, he added: "There was just this lovely, lovely aspect because I love both Tony Scott's cinema so much, and I love Tony so much that that's as close as we're ever going to get to seeing one more Tony Scott movie ...
 The respect and the love of Tony was in every frame.
 It was almost in every decision.
 It was consciously right there, but in this really cool way that was really respectful."
+Spielberg himself also praised the film as having "saved the entire theatrical industry”.

-Ridley Scott, Tony's older brother and whom Cruise worked with in the 1985 film Legend, was given a private screening for Maverick.
-Bruckheimer stated, "One of the most heartwarming things I experienced is when we showed the movie to Tony’s brother, Ridley.
-He was laudatory in his praise for the film, and the kind of care that Tom took to honor Tony throughout the movie.
+Ridley Scott, Tony's older brother with whom Cruise worked on the 1985 film Legend, was given a private screening for Maverick.
+Bruckheimer stated, "One of the most heartwarming things I experienced is when we showed the movie to Tony's brother, Ridley.
+He was laudatory in his praise for the film and the kind of care that Tom took to honor Tony throughout the movie.
 That was foremost in everybody's mind."
+However, Fede Álvarez, director of Alien: Romulus (produced by Scott), later stated that Scott had more negative feelings on Maverick. Álvarez stated "I asked him about the new Top Gun and he's like 'meh.'
+I'm like, 'What are you talking about?'
+And he was like, 'My brother's was original and this is like eh.'
+He really respected it, but you could see how tough he was."
+The film was dedicated to Scott's memory.